 At Women’s Health Now, we have created a new standard in women’s healthcare.
 Our mission is to improve the quality of women’s health through comprehensive and integrative health care, while empowering women by providing up-to-date healthcare information and resources.

 Providing healthcare in a healing environment, we are focused on patient-oriented services.
-Women’s Health Now patients have the benefit of convenient telephone consultations, electronic medical records, same day appointments and personalized service.
+Women’s Health Now patients have the benefit of convenient telephone consultations, electronic medical records, same day appointments and Bio-Identical Hormone Pellets.

 The vision of Women’s Health Now is to become the premier choice for women’s healthcare in Queen Creek and the East Valley.

 “Dr. Ossanna delivered my first baby and couldn't be happier.
 I liked how he listened to our birthing plan and tried to do them as possible.
 I really love his staff they are caring and so friendly especially Milla(hopefully got the spelling right)”Ricebunny K.

 “I've had Dr. Ossanna for 8 years and have had 3 babies and he's been a great Doctor and the staff is amazing.”Tyler J.

 “Dr. Ossanna delivered all three of my baby's and made it such a great experience.
 I would recommend anyone to him and will continue going to the office for all of my needs.
 His office is always clean and the staff is friendly.”Holliann S.

 “Everyone is very friendly and they always ask how you're doing.
 Its great having the staff recognize you and know your name as soon as you enter. ”Lily

 “I had a robotic hysterectomy and was back at work very quickly with very little pain after the surgery.
 Dr. O. did a great job. ”K.T